Skin Prick Test (SPT)

 A positive skin test means that you may be allergic to a particular substance.
 Bigger wheals usually indicate a greater degree of sensitivity.
 A negative skin test means that you probably aren’t allergic to a particular allergen.

-Your allergy treatment plan may include medications, immunotherapy, changes to your work or home environment, or dietary changes, nutritional supplements, appropriate vaccinations, treatment of comorbidities or other accompanying ailments, lifestyle changes.
+Your allergy treatment plan may include medications, immunotherapy, changes to your work or home environment, dietary changes, nutritional supplements, appropriate vaccinations, treatment of comorbidities or other accompanying ailments, and lifestyle changes.

 With test results that identify your allergens and a treatment plan to help you take control, you’ll be able to reduce or eliminate allergy signs and symptoms.